loharvikas/fyle-interview-intern-backend/README.md

 ## Setup project with Docker.

 ```
-docker compose up
+docker-compose up
 ```

-This command will run existing images from docker hub or build new images if they don't exist.
+This command will run existing images from the docker hub or build new images if they don't exist.

 The following containers will start running: